 Important information about your passport

 When you apply for an extension of your residence permit, make sure that your passport is valid.
-The Danish Agency for Labour Retention and International Recruitment can revoke or refuse to extend your temporary residence permit if you do not hold a valid passport or other travel documents.
+The Immigration Service can revoke or refuse to extend your temporary residence permit if you do not hold a valid passport or other travel documents.

 If you hold a national passport (i.e. a passport from your country of origin), the diplomatic mission (embassy or consulate general) of your country of origin will renew it.

-The Danish Immigration Service is responsible for renewing Alien's passports and Convention passports.
+The Immigration Service is responsible for renewing Alien's passports and Convention passports.

 Case processing times

-Service goals for maximum case processing times have been defined for most case types.
+The Immigration Service has defined service goals for maximum case processing times for most case types.

-The appeal process will be explained in detail when you receive the decision.
-Furthermore, you can find appeal guidelines on this website.
+The appeal process will be explained in detail when you receive the Immigration Service's decision.